 - Tool loops and lash-on point

 You should keep the bulky items in the bottom part of the backpack.
-Experts also recommend the hikers to keep the things which they will not need until camping, at the lowest part.
+Experts also recommend that hikers keep the things that they will not need until camping, at the lowest part.
 You can consider putting the following bulky items in the bottom section:

 - Sleeping bag

 You should keep the heavy items on your list, which you don’t need during the trekking, in this part.
 You can put the following heavy things in the middle:

 - Solid, heavy food

 - Tent body

 In this part, you should keep the bulky items that you need to use during the trek.
 You can keep the following things in the top section: